 A key factor at present is the discussion about working with AI in the classroom.
 The spread of information between colleagues, districts, and institutions is allowing for a clearer understanding of the pitfalls and benefits of this new technology.
 It is only to continue talking with the role of the educator and the role of education at the heart of these discussions.
 Much like teachers facilitate learning for their students, these discussions can enable all within education to facilitate learning about AI and its effect.

 Interested in learning more?
-Sign up for our panel discussion on the 28th of February where John together with Erik Winerö and Suzanne Pathkiller will discuss AI and ChatGPT's impact on education (in Swedish).
+Sign up for our panel discussion where John together with Erik Winerö and Suzanne Pathkiller will discuss AI and ChatGPT's impact on education (in Swedish).

 Sign up here